Vertigo and Dizziness

 The tentorium influences all of the functions and pathologies of the temporal bones which include the smallest bones in our head whose job it is to tell us where in space we are.
 Any malposition of these smallest bones can create vertigo, dizziness, hearing troubles, tinnitus, and more.

 When there is injury, trauma, illness, chronic postural displacements of the spine, there may be obstructions in how the tentorium can symmetrically move the temporal bones.
-In turn, the function, of the temporals and its nerves are compromised.
+In turn, the function of the temporals and its nerves could be compromised.
 That is why in treatment for vertigo or dizziness, the main focus will be the temporal bones, the tentorium, and the circulation of the cerebral spinal fluid.